A Conversation with RJ Starr

 And connected to that: you are clearly a private person.
 How do you think about the line between the work and the person behind it?

 The work should be the primary thing.
-The person should be legible enough to establish continuity and accountability, but not so foregrounded that the ideas get filtered through personality or biography.
+The person should be visible enough to establish authorship, continuity, and accountability, but not so foregrounded that the ideas become secondary to biography or personality.

 The framework is organized around four domains: Mind, Emotion, Identity, and Meaning.
 Why those four?